AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 1. Select an action from the **GET/POST/PUT/DELETE/PATCH** dropdown list.

-1. Type a slash (/) in the text box to display a dropdown list.
+1. Type a slash (/) in the text field to display a dropdown list.

 1. If you selected a tenant-scoped path in the second step, you can take any of the following actions: